afpineda/NuS-NimBLE-Serial/README.md

 In summary, this library provides:

 - A generic class to implement custom protocols for serial communications through BLE.
+- A customizable and easy to use [AT command](https://www.twilio.com/docs/iot/supersim/introduction-to-modem-at-commands) processor based on NuS.
 - A BLE serial communications object that can be used as Arduino's [Serial](https://www.arduino.cc/reference/en/language/functions/communication/serial/).
 - A more efficient BLE serial communications object that can handle incoming data in packets, eluding active waiting thanks to blocking semantics.